 Data Visualization

 Responsible lecturer: Prof.dr.
 E. Eisemann

 Course code: IN4086

 Period: 2

 ECTS: 6

-images.
-The data sets ca visualization), or other d goal is to improve insigh The goal of the course is visual representation of large quantities of data by computer generated on be results of numerical simulations or measurements (scientific data collections such as large databases (information visualization).
-The at, understanding and/or communication of data. s to get knowledge on the basic fundaments that are part of data principles and techniques that are the basis of generating effective visual
+Course description: Data visualization is the images.
+The data sets ca visualization), or other of goal is to improve insigh The goal of the course is visualization.
+The main p representations of data. visual representation of large quantities of data by computer generated in be results of numerical simulations or measurements (scientific lata collections such as large databases (information visualization).
+The it, understanding and/or communication of data. is to get knowledge on the basic fundaments that are part of data principles and techniques that are the basis of generating effective visual

 3D Computer Graphics and Animation

 Responsible lecturer: Prof.dr.
 E. Eisemann

 Course code: IN4152

 Period: 3,4

 ECTS: 5

+Course description:

 In this course, students will get a good idea of Computer Graphics in general.
-The topic is of very high relevance for the industry and the research community and has numerous applications in different domains, such as scientific visualization, video games, simulators, special effects, animated movies and many more.
+The topic is of very high relevance for the industry and the research community and has numerous applications in different domains, such as scientific visualization, video games, simulators, special effects,

+animated movies and many more.
 Here, students will learn about basic algorithms, as well as modern techniques.